 - Best for derivatives and tokenized stocks: FTX

-🔒 Use a hardware wallet to keep your crypto safe: Consider moving your coins away from exchanges to a hardware wallet like the Ledger Naxo X. Hardware wallets store your private keys offline and make you sign all transaction with a separate device.
+🔒 Use a hardware wallet to keep your crypto safe: Consider moving your coins away from exchanges to a hardware wallet like the Ledger Naxo X. Hardware wallets store your private keys offline and make you sign all transactions with a separate device.
 They can’t be hacked unless you share your secret seed phrase.

 Coinbase: Best overall and best for beginners